-33.3.1.6.4.1 A positive result is obtained if spontaneous ignition occurs or if the temperature of the sample exceeds the oven temperature by 60 °C during the 24 hour testing time.
+33.5.6.4.1 A positive result is obtained if spontaneous ignition occurs or if the temperature of the sample exceeds the oven temperature by 60 °C during the 24 hour testing time.
 Otherwise, the result is considered negative.

-33.3.1.6.4.2 A substance should not be classified in Division 4.2 if:
+33.5.6.4.2 A substance should not be classified as a self-heating substance if: